freedomotic/fd-developer-manual/docs/source/rules/commands.rst

 Properties received by a `driver plugin </wiki/communicate-hardware-devices-driver-plugin>`__
 ---------------------------------------------------------------------------------------------

--  @owner.\ *: all object properties and behaviors with the value they had before automation execution.
-If an automation rises the light brightess values, the property @owner.object.behavior.brightness *\ contains the starting value not the target value\*. **This is received only by driver like plugins.**
+-  @owner.\*: all thing properties and behaviors with the value they had before automation execution.
+If an automation rises the light brightess values, the property ``@owner.object.behavior.brightness`` contains the starting value not the target value. **This is received only by driver plugins.**
--  +Any plugin specific property, defined in the xml command in data/cmd folder of the plugin itself.
+-  +Any plugin specific property, defined in the xml command into *data/cmd* folder of the plugin itself.

 An example (turn on X10 device)